mdn/interactive-examples/CONTRIBUTING.md

 ### Writing the example

-You start off by creating a new file inside `live-examples\css-examples\`.
+You start off by creating a new file inside the subfolder `live-examples\css-examples\`.
 The name of this file should match the example you are adding.
-For example, if you are adding examples for [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) you would call the file `border-radius.html`.
+For example, if you are adding examples for [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) you would call this file `border-radius.html`.
+On the other hand, the folder name should match the name of the CSS Specification to which the example belongs.
+For example, `border-radius` is part of "CSS Backgrounds and Borders Level 3", hence the example should be created in the "backgrounds-and-borders" folder.
+This information is available in the specifications section of the documentation on MDN.
+For example, for border-radius this can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius#Specifications).

 Inside this newly created file, copy and paste the following code: